0XSoumya/Book_Cover_Similarity_Search/README.md

 # 📚 Judging Books by Their Covers

-A visually- book recommendation system that finds similar book covers using image embeddings and FAISS.
+A visual book recommendation system that finds similar book covers using image embeddings and FAISS.
 Powered by ResNet and Streamlit.

 🔗 **Live Demo:** [judgingbooksbycovers.streamlit.app](https://judgingbooksbycovers.streamlit.app/)